naman2304/notes/ddia.md

 ### Data warehousing
 * A _data warehouse_ is a separate database that analysts can query to their heart's content without affecting OLTP operations.
 It contains read-only copy of the data in all various OLTP systems in the company.
 Data is extracted out of OLTP databases (through periodic data dump or a continuous stream of update), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse (process _Extract-Transform-Load_ or ETL).
 * A data warehouse is most commonly relational, but the internals of the systems can look quite different because of different access patterns.
 * Amazon RedShift is hosted version of ParAccel.
-Apache Hive, Spark SQL, Cloudera Impala, Facebook Presto, Apache Tajo, and Apache Drill.
-Some of them are based on ideas from Google's Dremel.
 * Data warehouses are used in fairly formulaic style known as a _star schema_.
     * Central table is fact table in which each row is a fact -- facts are captured as individual events, because this allows maximum flexibility of analysis later.
 The fact table can become extremely large.
     * Some of the columns in the fact are attributes, others are foreign key references to other tables called dimension tables.
 Dimensions represent the _who_, _what_, _where_, _when_, _how_ and _why_ of the event.